david-torres/tournament-organizer/README.md

 # Tournament Organizer API

-A REST API for creating and managing tournaments (single-elimination or round-robin), participants, and matches, with support for Elo ratings and bracket visualization.
+A REST API for creating and managing tournaments, participants, and matches, with support for Elo ratings and bracket visualization.

+## Tournament Types Supported
+- Single-elimination
+- Round robin
+- Swiss
+- League

 ## Features

-- Create new members (participants)
-- Create single-elimination tournaments
-- Create round-robin tournaments
-- Allow members to join tournaments
-- Generate randomized matches, supporting byes for players with the highest Elo scores
+- Generate randomized matches, supporting byes for the highest ranked players
 - Track member Elo scores across matches and tournaments
+- Leagues for regularly starting with a fresh Elo score and configurable Elo decay after a period of non-participation
 - Generate a bracket graphic for visualizing the tournament

 ## Getting Started